EdsonAlvarado/Datos-Masivos/README.md

 ### 2.1 Decision Tree
 Decision tree is the most powerful and popular tool for classification and prediction.
 A Decision tree is a flowchart like tree structure, where each internal node denotes a test on an attribute, each branch represents an outcome of the test, and each leaf node (terminal node) holds a class label.

+A decision tree can be used to visually and explicitly represent decisions and decision making.
+As the name goes, it uses a tree-like model of decisions.
+Though a commonly used tool in data mining for deriving a strategy to reach a particular goal, its also widely used in machine learning.

+A decision tree is drawn upside down with its root at the top.
+In the image below, the purple squares represents a condition/internal node, based on which the tree splits into branches/ edges.
+The end of the branch that doesn’t split anymore is the decision/leaf.

 ![alt text](https://cdn.analyticsvidhya.com/wp-content/uploads/2020/05/rfc_vs_dt11.png)

+Decision trees can be used for classification and regression and each one has its costs funtions for the spliting of the branches:

+Classification -->  G = sum(pk * (1 — pk))

+Here, pk is proportion of same class inputs present in a particular group.
+A perfect class purity occurs when a group contains all inputs from the same class, in which case pk is either 1 or 0 and G = 0, where as a node having a 50–50 split of classes in a group has the worst purity, so for a binary classification it will have pk = 0.5 and G = 0.5.

+Regression --> sum(y — prediction)²

+The decision tree will start splitting by considering each feature in training data.
+The mean of responses of the training data inputs of particular group is considered as prediction for that group.
+The above function is applied to all data points and cost is calculated for all candidate splits.
+Again the split with lowest cost is chosen.

 ### 2.2 Support Vector Machine